meta-debian/meta-debian-docker/README.md

     $ ./make-docker-image.sh

-If you use proxy server for making this docker image, you need to set HTTP_PROXY and HTTPS_PROXY in make-docker-image.sh.
+If you use proxy server for making this docker image, you need to export http_proxy and https_proxy environment values.
-And don't forget proxy setting of docker command in your machine.
+And don't forget proxy setting for docker command in your machine.

 Run git daemon